 The course is designed as a beginning drawing course for both the potential art minor and the student who has had no art background.
 Students work with a variety of media on landscape, figure and still life subjects.
 Emphasis is directed to the development of visual control of form and space.
-(Course Fee \$20) (Fall)
+(Course Fee) (Fall)

 E DESCRIPTIONS

-Design.
+ART 134 Design(3 cr.
+Solving two- and three-dimensional design problems using different media.
+Problems with line, form, color and spatial relationships are studied.
+(Course Fee) (Fall)

 ART 221 Drawing II

 Painting I

 Painting II

 ART 421 Drawing III

 ART 423 Painting III

 Senior Show and Portfolio Design (3 cr.)
 Taken in the final semester, this course culminates in a senior show in the gallery.
 It affords time for advanced studio work for the show which the student will curate.
 The student will also prepare a professional portfolio.
 Available all semesters and taught as an independent study.
-(Prerequisite: Senior status) (Course Fee \$20) (Spring)
+(Prerequisite: Senior status) (Course Fee) (Spring)

 ART 1301 Online Course Art Appreciation

-ART 1302 Online Course
+APT 1302 Online Course